DylanMeeus/springboot_jwt_blog/_posts/2015-08-20-logging-and-debugging-in-react-with-flux-replaying-your-users-actions.markdown

   sort: 'date'
 }
 ```

 When the request is successfully executed, we can dispatch the result.

 ```javascript
 {
   actionType: 'LOAD_OPEN_TICKETS_SUCCESS',
   tickets: [...]
 }
 ```

-And in case something goes wrong, we also dispatch this action with the acutal error message:
+And in the case that something goes wrong, we will also dispatch this action with the actual error message:

 ```javascript
 {